Ubuntu Academey Coaching Training - Logo

 Alignment of GOV.UK Recovery Document with U-ACT, David Collins’ Recovery Work, WHO Development Goals, and South African Context

-The GOV.UK Recovery Document outlines a framework for recovery-oriented systems, emphasizing peer support and lived experience initiatives.
-This analysis examines how U-ACT and David Collins’ recovery initiatives align with this framework, highlighting their alignment with the United Kingdom’s first-world approach and best practices, the World Health Organization’s (WHO) Sustainable Development Goals (SDGs), particularly SDG 3 (Good Health and Well-being), and their relevance to the South African context, where systemic challenges like inequality and limited healthcare access shape recovery efforts.
+The GOV.UK Recovery Framework outlines a recovery-oriented system of care that places strong emphasis on peer support and lived experience-led initiatives.
+This analysis explores how U-ACT and the recovery work of David Collins align with this framework, demonstrating coherence with the United Kingdom’s first-world standards and international best practice.It further illustrates how these initiatives support the World Health Organization’s Sustainable Development Goals (SDGs)—notably SDG 3: Good Health and Well-being—while maintaining critical relevance in the South African context, where structural inequality and limited access to healthcare continue to shape recovery pathways.

 1. Recovery-Oriented Systems of Care (ROSC)